 Mr. X, formerly of the Thunderbolts, is an... interesting case.
 He doesn't like guns because he thinks they aren't personal enough; he's a peerless killer who forms an empathic bond with his victims, relishing the moment of their deaths, so up-close killing is extremely important to him.

-The Adventures of Tintin frequently uses guns, but admits at one point that he's never entirely comfortable with the idea of handling one.
+Tintin frequently uses guns, but admits at one point that he's never entirely comfortable with the idea of handling one.

 An early issue of the Buffy Season Eight comic book had this to say: